 - Stay in the bathroom at all times when your young child is in the bathtub.

-- Start training your child to shower by using a handheld sprayer in the bathtub with no water and the drain open.
+- Start training your child to shower by using a handheld sprayer in the bathtub with no standing water, and the drain open.

 - Keep the bathroom door unlocked and open.